 Copy Editing – a Guide for Authors

-My first commercially published novel, A Kill in the Morning came out recently, and working on it with a professional editor taught me about the process of copy editing.
-There’s a lot of jargon and weird symbols involved, but if you read through this guide then you’ll get going a bit faster than I did!
+My first commercially published novel, A Kill in the Morning came out in 2014, and working on it with a professional editor taught me about the process of copy editing.
+Since then I’ve copy edited a lot of work, including the stories in Revolutions and Revolutions 2.

 What is Copy Editing?